-PhD comprehensive examination must be completed before the end of the third year of academic residency.
-The comprehensive examination evaluates overall comprehension of a sub discipline of Integrative and Systems Biology.
-The comprehensive examination includes both written and oral components and is designed to reveal the potential capacity for a student to contribute original discovery to the field.
-The written component consists of the dissertation research proposal, which should expose sufficient depth of background knowledge and feasibility of approach for the dissertation to impact the field via original discovery.
-The written proposal must be submitted to the PhD Examination Committee at least 3 weeks prior to scheduled oral examination.
-The oral examination seminar must be advertised and open to the public.
-The public seminar is followed by a private defense before the Examination Committee, and results in pass, conditional pass, or failure.
-Students who pass the Comprehensive Exam automatically advance to PhD candidate status.
-Conditional Pass requirements must be satisfied within 4 months of examination before advancement to candidacy.
-Failure may lead to the PhD Examination Committee recommending transfer to MS program or dismissal from all graduate programs (multiple forms required in advance - see Program Coordinator).
+- Must be completed before the end of the third year in the program. - Includes both written and oral components and is designed to reveal the potential capacity for a student to contribute original discovery to the field. - The written component consists of the dissertation research proposal, which should expose sufficient depth of background knowledge and feasibility of approach for the dissertation to impact the field via original discovery. - The written proposal must be submitted to the PhD Examination Committee at least 2 weeks prior to the scheduled oral examination. - The \sim 50 minute oral examination seminar must be advertised and open to the public. - The public seminar is followed by a private defense before the Examination Committee, and results in pass, conditional pass, or failure. - Committee is encouraged to ask questions that will probe the student's knowledge of the field of study highlighted by the research. - Committee provides feedback and advice, collated by the chair. - Students who pass the Comprehensive Exam automatically advance to PhD candidate status. (multiple forms required in advance see Program Coordinator).